yi213-robotic/yi213-robotic.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/w4.png){: .align-right width="340px"}

 Hello!
 I am Yi Wang, a researcher in robotics and AI search.
-I received my Ph.D. degree from the University of New Hampshire (UNH) in May 2026.
-Throughout my Ph.D., I conducted my research independently while being fortunate and honored to collaborate closely with Professor [Oren Salzman](https://orensalzman.com/), whose guidance played an essential role in shaping my research and academic development.
+I received my Ph.D. from the University of New Hampshire (UNH) in May 2026.
+Throughout my Ph.D., I conducted my research independently while being fortunate and honored to collaborate closely with Professor [Oren Salzman](https://orensalzman.com/).

 <!-- I am an extremely self-motivated researcher with a strong focus on developing state-of-the-art algorithms in robot motion planning.
 My work addresses open questions in motion planning, with a particular interest in bidirectional heuristic search. -->